 Bristol Old Vic Theatre School is proud of its engaged, experienced, industry leading staff members.

-Julia Heeley, Higher Education Administrator & Student Support Manager
+Julia Heeley Higher Education Administration & Student Support Manager

-Marchia Abokie, Admissions Administrator & Financial Aid Officer
+Marchia Abokie Admissions Administrator & Financial Aid Administrator

 Cindy Hill (am)

 It is intended that the Finance Committee will meet four times a year prior to each Council of Management meeting, but this will be adjusted as circumstances require.

 Three other Members of Council

 Other Members of the Council may be co-opted onto the Committee to discuss specific issues where their expertise is required.

 The quorum is three members of Council and should also include at least one of the Principal or the Finance Director.

 The Committee reports to the Council through the Chair of the Finance Committee.
 It reviews the School’s financial arrangements and performance, including;

 The Committee will not duplicate the function of the Audit Committee.